gomorpheus/morpheus-docs/release_notes/current.rst

             - Added options to remove expiration, extend expiration, cancel shutdown, extend shutdown, and cancel removal for Instances from API and CLI

 :Checks: - The ``apiKey`` is now returned in GET calls for Push API-Type Monitoring Checks

+:Cluster Layouts: - Added flag to install Docker when creating Cluster Layouts from API and CLI.
+When disabled, |morpheus| assumes Docker is already installed or will be installed via Workflows or some other means

 :Logs: - Support removed for Splunk and LogRhythm integrations (as has been done in |morpheus| UI)